No Free Lunch for Approximate MCMC: Sufficient Conditions for Large Fluctuations and Warm Starts

 By our assumption on $\gamma$ and the usual strong consistency theorem for the MLE \footnote{See \textit{e.g.} Theorem 2 of \cite{fahrmeir1985consistency}.
 Most of the conditions can be verified immediately, so we give short details only for one of them: Condition $(S_{\delta})$ clearly holds when all variables in the Fisher information matrix are replaced by their expectation; application of Hoeffding's inequality for i.i.d. bounded random variables then implies that $(S_{\delta})$ itself holds. }, the first part of Assumption \ref{AssumptionsGLMVersion} is satisfied.
-By Lemma \ref{LemmaGLMsAreOK}, the remaining parts of Assumption \ref{AssumptionsGLMVersion} and all parts of Assumption \ref{GoodGamma} are also satisfied.
+By Lemma \ref{LemmaGLMsAreOK}, the remaining parts of Assumption \ref{AssumptionsGLMVersion}, all parts of Assumption \ref{GoodGamma}, and thus Assumption \ref{ass:GoodSetHP} are also satisfied.
 This means that, by Lemma \ref{ThmRelateGeometricGLMAssumptions}, Assumptions \ref{AssumptionsGoodPoints} are satisfied.

-The result then follows immediately: the warm start condition follows from Lemma \ref{LemmaWarmStartSuffCond} (as well as the usual Bernstein-von Mises theorem showing convergence of the rescaled posterior), and the remaining conditions follow from applying Lemma \ref{LemmaSuffCondDerivatives} (whose conditions are satisfied because Assumptions \ref{AssumptionsGoodPoints} are satisfied).
+The result then follows almost immediately: Inequality Inequality \eqref{IneqWarmStartFake} follows from Lemma \ref{LemmaWarmStartSuffCond} (as well as the usual Bernstein-von Mises theorem showing convergence of the rescaled posterior), and Parts (a) and (b) of Assumption \ref{ass:LargeFluctuations} follow from applying Lemma \ref{LemmaSuffCondDerivatives} (whose conditions are satisfied because Assumptions \ref{AssumptionsGoodPoints} are satisfied).

 \end{proof}